godotengine/godot-docs/classes/class_poolrealarray.rst

 - void  **resize**  **(** :ref:`int<class_int>` idx  **)**

-Set the size of the :ref:`RealArray<class_realarray>`.
+Set the size of the RealArray.
 If larger than the current size it will reserve some space beforehand, and if it is smaller it will cut off the array.

 .. _class_PoolRealArray_set: